idenisovs/timesheet/docs/issues.md

 Depending on what kind of activity it is:

 - If activity has a name specific to issues, like `ABC-123: Testing`, then it might be highlighting like green.

-### Possibility to define an issue

-User should be able to add a issue without related activities.

-### Possibility to search issues

-Add search field to find a issue by specific keyword.

 ## Completed